-Julia Child’s Eggplant Pizza is made on a base of roasted eggplant with tomatoes, herbs, garlic, Mozzarella, and Parmesan.
-And this vegetarian eggplant pizza is so great for a meatless main dish!
+Eggplant Pizza is a great meatless dish that’s made on a base of roasted eggplant with tomatoes, herbs, garlic, Mozzarella, and Parmesan.
+And this vegetarian eggplant pizza idea came from Julia Child!

-PIN the eggplant pizza recipe to try it later!
+PIN the Eggplant Pizza to try it later!

 Julia Child's Eggplant Pizza shown on a plate with roasting pan in background